Advertiser's Disclosure

 Texas bankruptcy exemptions help you understand which items such as a house or car are at risk of losing if you file bankruptcy.
 Unfortunately, bankruptcy exemptions in Texas are complex.

-The purpose of this article is to present the Texas bankruptcy exemptions in an understandable format.
 There is a list of exemptions for Texas, but it can be difficult to parse through.
 If you prefer to answer a simple set of questions, feel free to use the Texas bankruptcy exemptions calculator below to estimate which belongings are at risk.

 How do Texas bankruptcy exemptions work?

-Bankruptcy exemptions can help you keep specific belonging when filing Chapter 7 bankruptcy.
+Bankruptcy exemptions can help you keep specific belongings when filing Chapter 7 bankruptcy.
 In many states, there are bankruptcy exemptions that cover your home, vehicle, jewelry, tools of your trade, etc. The bankruptcy exemptions can also help guide your Chapter 13 plan payment.

-Here’s a couple of things to note:
+Here are a couple of things to note:

 1. In the world of bankruptcy exemptions, there are state and federal bankruptcy exemptions.
 Texas is a state that allows you to use federal bankruptcy exemptions